Mevhare/Forage-KPMG-AU-Virtual-Internship/README.md

 - Filtered out deceased customers.

 #### Customer Address
-- Corrected inconsistency in state column to ensure it only contains 3 states; VIC,NSW and QLD.
+- Corrected inconsistency in state column to ensure it only contains 3 enteries; VIC, NSW and QLD.

 #### Transactions
 - Filtered out blanks in online order column.